-All engineering students and students enrolled in engineering classes are provided an engineering account (EGR NetID) which gives access to the resources provided for the students by the College of Engineering.
+All engineering students enrolled in engineering classes are provided an engineering account (EGR NetID) which gives access to the resources provided for the students by the College of Engineering.
 This is separate and in addition to the MSU NetID.
 When an engineering student graduates or is no longer enrolled in engineering classes, the engineering student's account will expire on the 15th of the month following the beginning of the next semester.

 It is the responsibility of every person with an EGR NetID to read and abide by the policies outlined in this document and MSU's Acceptable Use of Computing Systems, Software, and the University Digital Network Policy http://www.msu.edu/aup.

 In this document, the term "computing infrastructure" encompasses computers, computer networks, connections to external computer networks, software,

 - Mail, User data, web site/pages, all peripherals, and all information resources.
 "User" is the person to whom an engineering EGR NetID has been assigned.
 "User Data" is any format of information and/or multimedia, including email and web site content.